just4fun/just4fun/README.md

 I'm Zoro, a JavaScript/Ruby developer and iOS lover living in Chengdu 🐼, China 🇨🇳.

-- 🚞 I'm mainly working on Rails projects recently two years, and also maintaining a legacy side project [stuhome](apple.co/2io21yv)
+- 🚞 I'm mainly working on Rails projects recently two years, and also maintaining an open source iOS side project [stuhome](https://apps.apple.com/cn/app/qing-shui-he-pan-stuhome/id1190564355)
 - 👨‍💻 You can find more of my projects [here](https://just4fun.github.io/projects/)
 - 👪 I'm also a daddy and husband
 - 🎧 I love hiphop, kick boxing, running and swimming